digital-asset/daml/language-support/hs/bindings/examples/nim-console/demo.md

     ...Charlie has offered to play a new game.

-## 15. Bob accepts Charlie's game offer
+## 16. As Bob, accept Charlie's game offer

     Bob> accept 2

 This event is seen in everyone's console, but not everyone sees all information!
 In particular, Alice sees only that the offer has been accepted (by someone), but not that the game has been started.
-This is the sub-transaction privacy semantics of Daml in action.
+This is the sub-transaction privacy semantics of DAML in action.

-## 16. Bob goes on holiday; Robot Bob takes over
+## 17. Bob goes on holiday, so replace him with Robot Bob

 Nearly at the end of the demo.
-Bob quits his console, and starts up a robot to play his turns for him!
+Quit Bob's console, and start up a robot to play his turns for him!

     Bob> C-c
     $ clear; bazel-bin/language-support/hs/bindings/nim --robot Bob